 Moore speaks fondly of her former boss, who passed away in 2008 at the age of 93.

 “I got along very well with Colonel Leigh as a boss and I stayed on an extra year in England, because he told me that the next year in 1966 the Duke was going to Jamaica to open the Commonwealth Games and he had been asked to take a polo team out,” says Moore, who wasn’t about to turn down opportunity when it knocked a second time.
 “I was in the right place at the right time and I went to Jamaica with the Duke of Edinburgh.”

-Prince Phillip took along his two young children, Charles then 17, and his 14-year-old sister Anne.
+Prince Philip took along his two young children, Charles then 17, and his 14-year-old sister Anne.
 The trio was followed closely by the press during their time in Jamaica and everywhere they went in between.
-A famous photograph of Prince Phillip and his two teenage children published in the New York Times, was taken at JFK airport during a stopover on the return trip to England.
+A famous photograph of Prince Philip and his two teenage children published in the New York Times, was taken at JFK airport during a stopover on the return trip to England.

 Moore moved to Canada in 1966, shortly after returning from the Commonwealth Games.
 Once again her plans to stay only for a short period were changed when she met her husband Rod Moore, who trained race horses.
 The couple purchased a small farm near St. Eugene in 1970 and trained horses together there until Rod retired due to ill health in 1985.
 Moore remained on the property after Rod’s passing in 2003, before moving to Vankleek Hill a few years ago.

 Over the years, Moore’s brush with royalty has at times been misunderstood.
 As people retell the story, Moore’s role is often upgraded to Royal horse trainer.
 She is quick to correct anyone who asks about her time working for the Queen and caring for the Royal horses.